-We have begun the recruitment stage of our phase 2 clinical trial in SARS-CoV-2 (2019-nCoV).
+We began patient enrollment in our phase 2 clinical trial in COVID-19 (SARS-CoV-2) in January 2022 and have completed site initiation at two sites in Canada (with a third site expected soon) and a site in Brazil (with an additional five sites expected soon).
 As described above under "Corporate Developments", our commercialization partnership with EVERSANA provides us with access to a broad range of commercialization services that include market access, agency services, clinical and commercial field teams, medical science liaisons, channel management, patient services, health economics and outcomes research, and compliance, with each service optimized by data and predictive analytics.
 The partnership currently covers the United States and Canada, but may be expanded to additional global markets should approvals be issued.
 Our preclinical research in COVID-19 is ongoing.